bellentani/figma-analytics/README.md

 5. **Utilities (src/utils/)**:
    - **dateHelper.js**: Utility functions for handling date calculations and formatting.
    - **progressBar.js**: Manages the progress bar shown in the terminal during report generation.

-## Prerequisites
-- **Node.js**: Make sure you have Node.js installed.
-- **Figma API Token**: You need a Figma API token with the appropriate permissions (`library_analytics:read`).
-[Generate Figma API Key](https://www.figma.com/developers/api#access-tokens)

-## Notes
-- Ensure your Figma account has access to the files being queried, as the script respects the permissions of the user making the API request.
-- The API responses are paginated, and the script automatically handles pagination if there are more than 1,000 components.

-## License
-This project is licensed under the MIT License.